 Best time to visit: May to September

 Glass Beach, California

-This California attraction perfectly illustrates how nature finds a way to create something beautiful out of man’s vicious filth.
+Visiting the Glass Beach is one of the best things to do in California.
+This unique attraction perfectly illustrates how nature finds a way to create something beautiful out of man’s vicious filth.
 This stretch of coastline near Fort Bragg, California, was a dumping zone for a garbage landfill that was closed down.
-After years of clean-up programmes, metal scrapping, and biodegradation, all that was left were broken glass pieces that were polished and eroded into smooth, colourful sea glasses.
-Visit the spot during the sunset to watch the orange sun rays sheath the beach with golden rays that reflect on the colourful beach stones.
+After years of clean-up programmes, metal scrapping, and biodegradation, all that was left were broken glass pieces that were polished and eroded into smooth, colorful sea glasses.
+Visit the spot during the sunset to watch the orange sun rays sheath the beach with golden rays that reflect on the colorful beach stones.
 No matter how much you might be tempted to grab a handful of these vivid, glistening, smooth glass rocks, resist the urge because it is forbidden to take any glass rocks from the beach.

 Best time to visit: June to August.
 Visit during early mornings or during sunset for the best views.

 Weeki Wachee Spring Park, Florida

 While most unusual attractions in the US are geological in nature, this one in Florida is a fascinating man-made spectacle.
 After you have had your fill of Florida’s beaches and theme parks, head to Weeki Wachee Spring Park for an enchanting experience.
 Here’s your chance to see what mermaids look like in real life.
 The Weeki Wachee is famous for its spectacular live mermaid shows, in which artists dressed as mermaids perform an underwater show while holding their breath for an extended period of time.
 Aside from that, the area is well-known for freshwater activities such as paddle boating and kayaking, to name a few.
 Do visit this hidden gem in Florida on your next trip.